When new parents hit rock bottom: more than just the ‘baby blues’

 A shoulder to lean on…

-When it comes to support, Dr Highet’s research shows an unsupportive partner is a key factor in the risk of new parents developing PND.
+When it comes to support, Dr Highet’s research showed an unsupportive partner to be a key factor in the risk of new parents developing PND.
 Mrs Boyce said many people – not only those living in rural or remote communities – struggled for support.
-She said adding to the problem was that some new parents’ own mothers and fathers were not always supportive of their adult child becoming a parent and struggled to respect their choices as new parents.
+She said adding to the problem was that some new parents’ own mothers and fathers were not always supportive of their adult child becoming a parent and struggled to respect their choices.
 “They’re trying to impose their own ideas on them or they might be critical of them,” Ms Boyce said.
 “A lot of the women that I worked with just needed a really good friend”.
-But Ms Boyce said making friends could be difficult when living with depression and new parents could easily become socially withdrawn.
+But Ms Boyce said making friends could be difficult when living with depression and new parents were susceptible to becoming socially withdrawn.

 Oh, but that’s just normal…